4 steps to reduce excess and obsolete inventory

 Rule three: Stop carrying excess inventory to prevent stockouts

-It’s a massive misconception to think that holding lots of stock is the only way to ensure product availability – this is simply not the case!!!
-Of all the tips in this post, this is the biggest takeaway.
-It’s possible to have high service levels and achieve excellent stock availability without carrying high volumes of every item in your warehouse.
+The biggest takeaway from this post is that holding lots of stock isn’t the only way to ensure product availability.
+You can have high service levels and achieve excellent stock availability without carrying high volumes of every item in your warehouse.
 The key is to use inventory optimisation techniques when setting your stocking policies.

 This means going beyond simple ABC analysis.
 Instead you need to prioritise which inventory items to carry based on multi-dimensional criteria, such as demand types, pick frequency, demand volatility and cost to sell (or profitability).
 This allows you to set the stock levels of every item in your warehouse according to how well it sells and how much it costs the business.
 A typical inventory policy matrix may look something like this:

-Here, the items in the light orange, bottom right categories are picked most frequently and are cheap the sell, so are usually stocked in greater quantities than those dark orange, that are picked less and are more expensive to the business.
+Here, the dark purple items in the bottom right categories are picked most frequently and are cheap to sell.
+These are usually stocked in greater quantities than the dark pink circles, which are are picked less and are more expensive to the business.

-Every company’s inventory matrix will look different (and you can have more than one for different product categories), for example, a catalogue business may wish to stock all items and would therefore have all boxes shaded in to some degree.
+Every company’s inventory matrix will look different (you can have more than one for different product categories).
+For example, a catalogue business may wish to stock all items and would, therefore, have all boxes shaded to some degree.

-For each category, you should set a service level (stock availability) target.
-Typically, these would be higher for products that are picked more frequently and have a lower cost to sell.
-The aim is to find a balance between the capital you invest in stock, versus your ideal availability targets.
+You should set a service level (stock availability) target for each category.
+Typically, these would be higher for products picked more frequently with a lower selling cost.
+The aim is to balance capital invested in stock with your ideal availability targets.

-With stocking policies in place for every SKU that define individual stock levels and associated fulfilment targets, the risk of excess and obsolete inventory is dramatically reduced.
+With stocking policies for every SKU that define individual stock levels and associated fulfilment targets, you dramatically reduce the risk of excess and obsolete inventory.

-Obviously, creating an inventory matrix with this much detail could be very challenging without inventory optimisation software.
-A tool such as EazyStock will undertake all the hard work for you and, as demand, pick frequency and costs change, will automatically move inventory from box to box, dynamically adjusting recommended stocking levels.
+Creating an inventory matrix with this much detail could be challenging without inventory optimisation software.
+A tool such as EazyStock will undertake all the hard work for you.
+As demand, pick frequency and costs change, EazyStock will automatically move inventory from box to box, dynamically adjusting recommended stocking levels.

-Rule 4: Optimise inventory levels along your supply chain
+Rule four: Optimise inventory levels along your supply chain

-If you have a multi-tier (echelon) supply chain or carry stock across multiple locations it can be difficult to prevent excess inventory from building up.
-For example, if you have decentralised ordering its very common for inventory planners to order ‘a little extra’ and inflate their forecasts to cover the risk of run-out.
-But do this across each stock location and these ‘little extras’ will amount to high levels of surplus stock.
+If you have a multi-tier (multi-echelon) supply chain or carry stock across multiple locations it can be hard to prevent a build-up of excess inventory.
+For example, if you have decentralised ordering, it’s common for inventory planners to order ‘a little extra’ and inflate their forecasts to cover the risk of run-out.
+These ‘little extras’ will amount to high surplus stock levels if you do this across each stock location.

-By managing your inventory across all echelons, or locations you’ll quickly remove surplus stock from your supply chain and the risk of obsolete items appearing on warehouse shelves.
+By managing your inventory across all echelons, or locations, you’ll quickly remove surplus stock from your supply chain and minimise the risk of obsolete items appearing on warehouse shelves.

-Excess inventory may also be a result of setting your minimum order quantities too high.
-If this is the case, renegotiate!
-Do the maths: it may be better to pay a higher unit rate for smaller order quantities, than have cash tied up in stock that isn’t moving fast enough through the warehouse.
+Excess inventory could also result from high your minimum order quantities (MOQs).
+If this is the case, see if you can renegotiate with your suppliers or find alternatives with lower MOQs.
+It may be better to pay a higher unit rate for smaller order quantities, than have cash tied up in stock that isn’t moving through the warehouse fast enough.

 Summary

-Excess and obsolete inventory can be very problematic to businesses, and finding proactive ways to prevent stock build-up can bring major benefits.
-Improved cash flow, more working capital, a better inventory turnover ratio and lower storage costs will all help ensure a healthy profit margin.
+Excess and obsolete inventory can be very problematic to businesses, and finding proactive ways to prevent stock build-up can bring significant benefits.
+Continuous improvement of cash flow, more working capital, a better inventory turnover ratio and lower storage costs all help ensure a healthy profit margin.

 If you’d like to understand how EazyStock can help reduce the risk of excess and obsolete inventory in your business, contact us here or call 0121 312 2992.